kiradelmar/Bibliotek-for-alle/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is currently under full copyright, but will become CC-BY once the repository is completed.

 ## Acknowledgments